John Gill

 But why?
 And why come back to it?

-Like, what you're describing, I mean, it sounds like a fender.
+Like, what you're describing, I mean, it sounds like a bender.
 Like some people do that on a Friday night and Saturday morning and you just happen to do it Saturday day.

 It seems like, I mean, because I would bike here in the 90s and there was a cycling scene, but it was small… now there's so many more people.

-Yeah, so working from home to, for sure.
-Uh, do you have any goals for yourself right now regarding road biking?
+Yeah, so working from home too, for sure.
+Do you have any goals for yourself right now regarding road biking?

-Yeah, so hold on, think about it.
-Yeah.
-Call you.
-All right, we're good.
-All right.
-Yeah.
-So, so my, my long running, everyday goal is to get better at climbing.
+Yeah, so my everyday goal is to get better at climbing.
 I think my strengths are descending and sprints.
-But my absolute weakness is fine.
-I'm just, and I know it's because I'm a bigger guy, mostly, right?
-That's mostly the power to weigh.
-Yeah, it's just, um...
-So it's something I just always have in my mind that I'm working on climbing.
-But, um, No. But, you know, I think as far as races go, I'm going to do the hoodoo chalk under this year, which is in August and August.
-Yeah.
-So it looks so awesome.
-That's what I want to do mostly.
-It's like, it goes through all the park like Bryce, Zion, Coral Reef, and the forest.
-So it's just like all these parts, right?
+But my absolute weakness is climbing.
+I know it's because I'm a bigger guy, so mostly a power to weight ratio problem.
+I think as far as races go, I'm going to do the Hoodoo 500 this year, which is in August.
+It looks so awesome.
+It rolls through Southern Utah, Bryce, Zion, Coral Reef.

 That's a good goal.
 What else do we have here?
 What are some things that you absolutely love about cycling?